wlswotmd/gef/README.md

 ## What is this
 This is a fork of [GEF](https://github.com/hugsy/gef).
 However, it is specialized for x86 / x64 / ARM / AArch64, and various features are added.
-We hope you find it useful for CTF player, reverser, exploit developer, and so on.
+I hope you find it useful for CTF player, reverser, exploit developer, and so on.

 ## Install